 Living Alongside a Pervasive “Anxiety Feeling”

 Anxiety is an emotion that arises from the uncertainty of the future.
 However, since no one can predict the future, it may be impossible for us to completely eliminate anxiety in our lives.
 To avoid a pervasive anxiety feeling that hurts ourselves and others, we need to face our own actions more calmly and carefully than when society is in turmoil, especially now that we are in the coronavirus pandemic.
-However, it can be said that it is precise because of our anxious nature as humans that we prepare and make efforts towards a brighter future.
+However, it can be said that it is precisely because of our anxious nature as humans that we prepare and make efforts towards a brighter future.
 If this results in a happier future, then perhaps anxiety is a driving force for us to lead better lives.

 → Looking to improve your mental health?
 Try the SELF MIND app FREE for 1 week!